cakephp/authorization/docs/en/middleware.rst

     }

 The authorization service requires a policy resolver.
-See the :doc:`Policies` documentation on what resolvers are available and how to use them.
+See the :doc:`/policies` documentation on what resolvers are available and how to use them.

 .. _identity-decorator: